Ayushcodespy/Cpp-programs/README.md

 show(): Prints the value of the side of the cube.

 <h2>In this README:</h2>

--
--Installation: Provides instructions on how to compile and run the program. <br>
--Usage: Outlines the steps to use the program. <br>
--Class Structure: Describes the structure of the Cube class. <br>
--Example: Includes the code snippet demonstrating the usage of the Cube class. <br>
--License: Indicates the licensing information of the project. <br>
--Acknowledgments: Mentions any external resources or contributors to the project.
 <ul>
-    <li>Description: Explains the purpose of the repository and the program. <br></li>
+<li>Description: Explains the purpose of the repository and the program. </li>
+<li>Installation: Provides instructions on how to compile and run the program. </li>
+<li>Usage: Outlines the steps to use the program. </li>
+<li>Class Structure: Describes the structure of the Cube class. </li>
+<li>Example: Includes the code snippet demonstrating the usage of the Cube class. </li>
+<li>License: Indicates the licensing information of the project. </li>
+<li>Acknowledgments: Mentions any external resources or contributors to the project. </li>
 </ul>